akeneo/pim-community-dev/UPGRADE-1.5.md

             override: Acme\Bundle\AppBundle\Model\ProductValue
 ```

+[TODO] In 1.4 we've re-worked thefile storage system, we now dropped the deprecated models.

 ## Batch Bundle & Component [WIP]

 The Akeneo/BatchBundle has been introduced in the very first version of the PIM.